Application Overview

 • Transcripts from each post-secondary school attended uploaded through the online application system.
 Learn more about transcript policies and procedures.

-• CertiFile or World Education Services (WES) verification of international transcripts from institutions outside the United States
+• World Education Services (WES) verification of international transcripts from institutions outside the United States

 • Two letters of recommendation